 For instance, apparel can be divided into several categories:

-In children’s apparel there can be further sub categories such as infant, toddlers, teens etc.
+In children’s apparel, there can be further subcategories such as infants, toddlers, teens, etc.

 What are the goals of an exhaustive Category Analysis?

 The category analysis process is used to develop product category plans that are aligned to customer expectations with an ultimate aim to maximize value.

 There are four main goals or objectives of conducting a category analysis:

 Let’s dive a little deeper into each of the objectives: